Coventry Energy Fund

 Supported by Coventry Building Society

-The Coventry Energy Fund is now open.
+The Coventry Energy Fund is now CLOSED.

-1. Live in the City of Coventry?
+1. Live in the City of Coventry

-2. Have a combined gross household income of no more than £31,000.00 per year?
+2. Have a combined gross household income of no more than £31,000 per year

-3. Have no household savings?
+3. Have no household savings

-4. Have someone living with a vulnerability?
+4. Have someone living in the home with a vulnerability (see list below)

 • Long term diagnosed and treated health conditions e.g., COPD